Questions about radiotherapy?

 Radiotherapy is used in different ways, depending on your diagnosis.
 It may be used after, and occasionally before, surgery to remove the cancer.

 You will normally have a planning session before your radiotherapy starts, so that the radiotherapy team can make a treatment plan for you.
-You will have a scan, and the radiographers will make tiny permanent dots (tattoos) on your skin.
-They will use these dots to get you into exactly the right position for each treatment session.
+You will have a planning CT scan, and the radiographers will make tiny permanent dots (tattoos) on your skin.
+They will use these tattoos to get you into exactly the right position for each treatment session.

 You will usually go to the hospital Monday to Friday for your radiotherapy.
-Treatment normally lasts three to six weeks, although this varies.
-The treatment session may take up to 30 minutes each time.
+The treatment session may take about 30 minutes each time, or 45 minutes to more than an hour for SABR.
+The radiotherapy machine will move around you during treatment, but will not touch you.

 If you are having chemoradiotherapy, you will usually have chemotherapy on its own for three to six months to begin with.
 You will then have a CT scan.
 If this shows that the cancer has not grown, you will have radiotherapy and chemotherapy every day from Monday to Friday, for five to six weeks.